What are image usage rights?

 • Improving search engine rankings: Copyright violations can affect search engine rankings.
 Websites that don’t follow copyright laws may be penalized by the search engines.
 This can lead to a drop in traffic and lower search rankings.

-Types of image usage rights and licenses
+Types of image licenses you need to know

 • Copyrighted images: Copyrighted images are protected by law, and the creator or copyright holder has exclusive rights over the image.
 To use copyrighted images legally, you must either buy a license or get permission from the creator.